umit-iace/tool-pywisp/examples/generic/server/README.rst

     python server.py

-For the interaction a gamepad or the keyboard can be used.
+For the interaction a gamepad or the keyboard (left and right key) can be used.
+Focus on terminal window with started :code:`server.py`.